vasilikikou/consistent_bioTempRE/README.md

 ## Zero-shot BioTempRE

-The code for running the prompts and obtaining the LLMs' responses can be found in the "llm_requests" folder.
+The code for running the prompts and obtaining LLMs' responses can be found in the "llm_requests" folder.
+You can add your "api_key" in the "connection.py" script and then, run "main.py" with your specified parameters
+(run ``python main.py --help`` for a detailed list of the arguments).

 [comment]: <> (## Temporal consistency and evaluation)